-It is not uncommon for press releases to be printed in the publication without any further follow-up with the sender.
-One point to bear in mind is that editors edit from the bottom of a press release up so ensure the most important points are at the top of the release.
+It is not uncommon for press releases to be written up and reported without any follow-up with the sender - so make sure your release contains all the key details needed.
+One point to bear in mind is that editors edit from the bottom of a press release up - so ensure the most important points are at the top.

 The most important thing to think about when writing a press release is the target audience.
-The angle that will interest the readers of a specialist magazine will be very different to those that read the local newspaper.
-In fact, you should write different versions of your release for the different audiences you are targeting.
+The readers of a niche magazine or website will be very different to those that read the local newspaper.
+You should write different versions of your release for the different audiences you are targeting.

-When thinking about the audience, consider what knowledge they have about your company and product and the type of language they will understand.
-The language used to describe production processes, for example, might be relevant for specialist engineering titles but not for your local newspaper.
+When thinking about the audience, consider what knowledge they have about your company and product, and the type of language they will understand.
+The language used to describe production processes, for example, might be relevant for a specialist engineering audience, but not for the general public.

 Timing - for immediate release or embargo?

-You need to indicate at the top of the release whether it is for immediate release or under embargo and if so, give the relevant date.
-Generally, immediate release will be sufficient.
-It can be frustrating for journalists to receive information under embargo that cannot be published straight away.
-An embargo does not mean that journalists can't contact you about it however.
-It just means that you are asking them not to use the information before a particular date.
+Indicate at the top of the release whether it is for immediate release or under embargo, and if so, give the relevant date.
+Remember that it can be frustrating for journalists to receive information under embargo that cannot be published straight away.
+An embargo does not mean that journalists can't contact you about your story.
+It just means that you are asking them not to publish it before a particular date.

-Under the immediate release or embargo heading, next give a title.
-The job of the title is to grab attention and encourage the journalist to read more.
-Don't labour over what title might look good in print - most journalists/editors will change the title anyway if the release is to be used.
+The job of the press release title is to grab attention and encourage the journalist to read more.
+Don't waste time stressing over what title will look like in print - most journalists/editors will change the title to suit their readership.